HubRise/website/content/apps/uber-eats/en/receive-orders.md

 - `first_name`: The customer's first name.
 - `last_name`: The initial of the customer's last name.
 - `phone`: Uber Eats support number.
 Note: This is not the customer's phone number.
-- `delivery_notes`: The access code to identify the order when calling Uber Eats support and the delivery notes left by the customer, in the format "Phone access code: `access_code`. `note`".
+- `delivery_notes`: The access code to identify the order when calling Uber Eats support and the delivery notes left by the customer, in the format `Phone access code: <access_code>. <note>`.

 Additionally, for restaurant delivery orders, Uber Eats Bridge retrieves the following fields: